roninbar/ip-tcp-http/README.md

 #### Ports and Sockets

--   A _port_ is simply a 16-bit integer (a whole number between 0 and 2<sup>16</sup> (= 65536), exclusive).
+-   A _port_ is simply a 16-bit integer (a whole number between 0 and 2<sup>16</sup> = 65536, exclusive).
--   The transport layer adds two port numbers to each packet: one for the sender and one for the receiver.
-(In the purple segment in this diagram.)
+-   The transport layer adds two port numbers to each packet: one for the sender and one for the receiver (in the purple segment in this diagram).

 ![Packet Encapsulation](/images/UDP_encapsulation.svg)

--   Processes use _sockets_ to bind to specific port numbers.
+-   Processes use _sockets_ to receive packets with specific port numbers.
+-   You can think of a socket as a physical socket in the wall of the bubble that represents the process.
     ```mermaid
     flowchart BT;
         subgraph Server Host